Jennifer Lopez and Ben Affleck: JLo’s reasons to ensure that they have the “best time” of their lives | Benifer | celebrity | United States | nnda | nnni | PEOPLE

 - Jennifer Lopez: the reason she suffered a “terrifying” panic attack at age 20

-Two months ago they announced their engagement and today rumors suggest that they were already married in a secret wedding in Georgia.
-Jennifer Lopez Y Ben Affleck They are one of the most popular couples in Hollywood and since he gave her a green diamond ring, more than one enthusiastically awaits their marriage.
-Amid the speculation surrounding ‘Bennifer’, what is certain is that JLo is excited to start a family with the actor.
-Here are the details of the great dream that she wants to fulfill and why they have the “best time” of their lives.
+Two months ago they announced their engagement and today rumors suggest that they were already married in a secret wedding in Georgia, United States.
+Jennifer Lopez Y Ben Affleck They are one of the most popular couples in Hollywood and since he gave her a green diamond ring, more than one enthusiastically awaits their link.
+Amid the speculation surrounding ‘Bennifer’, what is certain is that JLo is excited to start a family with the acclaimed actor.
+Here are the details of the great dream that she wants to fulfill and why they have the “best time” of her life.

-Various media have reported an alleged ceremony with a party at a 5-star hotel called the Ritz-Reynolds in Lace Oconee; However, none of the protagonists has confirmed or denied the information on social networks or through their representatives.
+Various media have reported an alleged ceremony with a party at a 5-star hotel called the Ritz-Reynolds in Lace Oconee.
+According to the Spanish magazine Cuore, the bride and groom made all those present sign confidentiality agreements; However, none of the protagonists has confirmed or denied the information on social networks or through their representatives.

 JLo wants to start a family